Flu0XeT1n/Paper-Implementation-Topic-Model/README.md

-# Paper-Implementation based on PyTorch
+# Paper-Implementation
-Implementation of paper focusing on Topic Model.
+Implementation of paper focusing on Topic Model using PyTorch